Cairnlea

 Population growth drivers in Cairnlea are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of Cairnlea as of Feb 2026 is around 10,045.
-This reflects an increase of 7 people since the 2021 Census, which reported a population of 10,038.
-The current population was inferred from AreaSearch's estimate following examination of ABS's ERP data release in June 2024 and address validation since the Census date.
-This results in a density ratio of 2,277 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Cairnlea has shown resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Cairnlea is around 10,045 people.
+This reflects an increase from the 2021 Census figure of 10,038 people, a change inferred from AreaSearch's resident population estimate using latest ERP data release by ABS (June 2024) and address validation since the Census date.
+The population density is approximately 2,277 persons per square kilometer, above national averages assessed by AreaSearch.
+Over the past decade, Cairnlea has shown resilient growth patterns with a compound annual growth rate of 0.2%, outpacing its SA3 area.
+Overseas migration contributed around 66.0% to overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted employing weighted aggregation method for areas not covered by the former data.

 Frequently Asked Questions - Population